MannyKayy/PAE/readme.md

 1. **Setup**

-In *setup.py* you can find general settings for multiple *datasets*.
+*setup.py* contains the general settings for different *datasets* (e.g. the architecture of generator, discriminator and encoder).
 Supported datasets are:

 * **grid**: 25 Gaussians are uniformly distributed in a grid.
 * **low_dim_embed**: 10 isotropic Gaussians in 10d space are embedded into 1000d space.
 * **color_mnist**: random digits on MNIST are stacked to create color digits.

-For each dataset we define the architecture of generator, discriminator and encoder.

 2. **Training**